afriedm49/Engineering4_Notebook/README.md

 ### Reflection

 The main thing needed in order to code this is the split() function.
 This allows for user input of 2 separate variables within the same input line.
-Putting a comma in parentheses will be the separater for the input.
+Putting a comma in parentheses will designate it as the separator for the input, meaning a user will have to separate their input with a comma as well.

 &nbsp;